freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 Elasticsearch supports kNN querying natively in both cloud and on-premise installations. kNN stands for 'K nearest neighbors', and it is a search algorithm that finds the K most similar vectors to a given query vector.

-Read more about kNN search [here](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) if you are not familiar with it.
+>Read more about kNN search [here](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) if you are not familiar with it.

-In addition to the sdandard parameters of a kNN query Elasticsearch kNN query has a ```filter``` option allow us to pre-filter large chunks of data before performing the kNN search, thus improving overall performance.
+In addition to the standard parameters of a kNN query, Elasticsearch's kNN query has a ```filter``` option allow us to pre-filter large chunks of data before performing the kNN search, thus improving overall performance.

 If you have millions of records in your index, you can use the filter to limit the search to a subset of the data, and then perform the kNN search on that subset.
 We will see an example of this below, using the data that Kernel Memory stores in vector databases.